KxSystems/ml/README.md

 conda install --file requirements.txt
 ```

-*Running of the notebook examples contained within the FRESH and util sections of this library will require the installation of JupyterQ however this is not a dependancy for the running of functions at an individual level
+*Running of the notebook examples contained within the FRESH section of this library will require the installation of JupyterQ however this is not a dependancy for the running of functions at an individual level*

 ## Installation